subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 **Note:  Have a look at the final code of this project [here](https://github.com/jamesbayly/juno-terra-developer-fund-votes](https://github.com/jamesbayly/juno-terra-developer-fund-votes), and explore all the in-and-out of it.

-You are about to finish creating your first SubQuery project.
-Keep reading further to find out how to publish it.

-### 2.3 Publish your SubQuery Project

-SubQuery provides a free managed service where you can deploy your new project.
-You can deploy it to [SubQuery Projects](https://project.subquery.network) and query it using our [Explorer](https://explorer.subquery.network).

-If you get stuck in the process, read this complete guide on how to [publish your new project to SubQuery Projects](../../run_publish/publish.md).

-**Congratulations!
-You have now a locally running SubQuery Cosmos project that accepts GraphQL API requests for transferring data from bLuna.**

 ## What’s Next?

-You have done a great job so far.
-Now that you have a clear understanding of how to build a basic SubQuery project, what should be your next step?
-Let us guide you through your following journey.

-Since you have finished publishing your first project and if you feel confident, then jump to [Build section of these docs](../../build//introduction.md) and learn more about the three key files: **the manifest file, the GraphQL schema, and the mappings file.**

-If you are looking for practising with more real examples and diving deeper, then head to the  [Academy section](../../academy/academy.md).
-You will get access to readily available and open-source projects.

-Get ready to find in-depth workshops, tutorials, and example projects, work on advanced modifications, and become a master at running SubQuery projects.

-In the end, if you want to explore more ways to run and publish your project, refer to [Run & Publish section](../../run_publish/run.md).
-Get complete information about all the ways to run your SubQuery project, along with advanced GraphQL aggregation and subscription features.
+Congratulations!
+You have now a locally running SubQuery project that accepts GraphQL API requests for transferring data from bLuna.

+Click [here](../../quickstart/whats-next.md) to learn what should be your **next step** in your SubQuery journey.